wp-plugins/link-to-bible/readme.txt

 - It is published with the explicit permission of bibleserver.com (ERF Media e.V.)

 = Translation =
 Allthough the bible-versions at bibleserver.com are available in many different languages, the plugin itselfs is just available in english and german language.
-If you like to contribute a translation for another language, please contact <thomas@thkuhlmann.de> .
+If you would like to contribute a translation for another language, please contact <mail@thomas-kuhlmann.de> .

 == Installation ==